Written by Werner Vermaak

 Investors see a fiat-backed virtual currency as an acceptable asset class that will help mitigate the damage caused by huge swings in value from speculative digital assets.

 Cross-border payment and remittance solution

 Multi-national corporations like JP Morgan and Wells Fargo increasingly view stablecoins as a lucrative new solution to settle cross-border payments.
-Transacting with digital assets are more efficient, faster and cheaper than current fiat solutions like SWIFT, which takes days to clear and require the costly involvement of intermediary financial institutions who all take their cut and subject the parties involved to much red tape.
+Transacting with digital assets is more efficient, faster, and cheaper than current fiat solutions like SWIFT, which takes days to clear and requires the costly involvement of intermediary financial institutions who all take their cut and subject the parties involved to much red tape.